codetilldrop/python-to-c-transpiler/README.md

 # Python to C Transpiler
 ## NOTE: In Conceptual Stage

-A transpiler which can convert basic python programs into C
+A transpiler which can convert basic python programs into C. Small side project to further help me develop my understanding of Compilers, Parsing and Transpiling

 ## Aims